|||||||||~[:- |HOW ABOUT US? |||||||||~[:- |NOISE A PROBLEM? |||||||||~[:- |DOING NETLOGGER ||||> Please Support Our Group |

 So, How Can I Become a Sponsor?

 It's simple, donate.
 Not anything big either.
-Your donations go toward paying for hosting fees, site security, domain renewals and other related costs to keep group7155.com alive each year as in the past 11 years.
+Your donations go toward paying for hosting fees, site security, domain renewals and other related costs to keep the site alive each year as in the past 12 years.

 If and when you chose to Sponsor all you have to do is make a donation of any amount you feel comfortable with and you will be included in the Sponsor area that you see toward the top of this page.
 Get started, click the Donate button . . .